-As a choreographer she has worked with many school show choirs, served on faculty at Iowa Central Community College, and served as dance captain on numerous shows.
+As a choreographer, she has worked with many school show choirs, served on the faculty at Iowa Central Community College, and served as dance captain on numerous shows.

 Prior to joining the Alliance, Laurice was the Outreach Coordinator and Business administrator for the Unitarian Universalist Legislative Ministry of New Jersey, a liberal religious non-profit working for a more just and equitable New Jersey.
 In the not so near future, she plans to get her Masters in Divinity and Social Change at the Starr King School for the Ministry.

-In her free time she loves to spend time outdoors with and cooking for her husband, Markus, and son, Aidan.
+In her free time, she loves to spend time outdoors with and cooking for her husband, Markus, and daughter, Beatrice.
 Laurice is an advocate, public speaker, and prevention educator in the areas of sexual and domestic violence.
 She is an active member of the Unitarian Universalist Congregation at Montclair as a singer, religious educator, communications consultant, and Minister of Hugs.